hewtwit-zz/tiernanotoole.ie/_posts/2012-10-24-building_wanproxy_on_ubuntu_12.04.markdown

 title: Building WANProxy on Ubuntu 12.04
 date: 2012-10-24 14:28:07
 ---
-I have been looking into WANProxy for a while now, but never successfully got it to build...
+I have been looking into [WANProxy][1] for a while now, but never successfully got it to build...
 I have been more successfull reciently, so here is what you need to do.

 ** NOTE **: I built this on Ubuntu 12.04, so these are the tips for that...
 Not sure about other Distros...
 ** Second NOTE ** : I am using the [Digows GitHub Repo][2] for downloads...
 There is also the [WANProxy SVN Server][3] and their official [downloads page][4].